swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-1-run-a-simple-ml-experiment-with-jupyter-notebook/index.md

 The training process is as follows:

 - Preprocess the dataset
-- Split the posts into training/testing datasets
+- Split the celestial bodies into training/testing datasets
-- Train a model to classify the habitability of a given planet using the training dataset
+- Train a model to classify the celestial bodies using the training dataset
-- Evaluate the model's performance using metrics, a receiver operating characteristic (ROC) curve and a confusion matrix.
+- Evaluate the model's performance using metrics, training history, predictions preview and a confusion matrix.

 Your primary objective is to enhance the team's workflow by implementing MLOps tools, documenting the procedures, tracking changes, and ensuring the model is